 The Luxembourg process is treaty based (Article 128) and as such there is no time limit defined.
-In 2002, the overall results of the strategy and its objectives will be reviewed and an overall impact - evaluation will be carried out to enable policy makers to consider strategic options for a revision of the Guide-lines.
+In 2002, the overall results of the strategy and its objectives will be reviewed and an overall impact - evaluation will be carried out to enable policy makers to consider strategic options for a revision of the Guidelines.
 This evaluation process will start soon (at Member State and EU level) and should provide the necessary information for the political decisions needed in 2002.
 Two separate strands need to be distinguished in the exercise:

-- policy evaluation, focusing on those areas where the Employment Guidelines can be expected to have influenced policy choices at national level as well as the effect of those choices; - macro-evaluation, assessing the progress made towards achieving the key objectives of the EES - unemployment, increasing combating e employment rates, improving the adaptability of e the labour force and the responsiveness of labour b markets, reducing gender gaps and developing f, lifelong learning.
+- policy evaluation, focusing on those areas where the Employment Guidelines can be expected to have influenced policy choices at national level as well as the effect of those choices: - macro-evaluation, assessing the progress made towards achieving the key objectives of the EES -

-^{1 &#}x27;All actors at the regional and local levels must be mobilised to implement the European Employment Strategy ...
+^{1 &#}x27;All actors at the regional and local levels must be mobilised to implement the European Employment Strategy ..
 Member States will encourage local and regional authorities to develop strategies for employment in order to exploit fully the possibilities offered by job creation at local level.'